marcusv77/searchable-image-database-angular/docs/admin/classification.rst

 will have access to information related to the cell.

 ..  image:: ../screenshots/admin-classification-details.jpg
-    :alt: Screenshot of Classification Details for administrator
+    :alt: Screenshot of classification dashboard for single cell for administrator
     :align: center

 Administrators have the option to